Home >

 - The Spanish Tragedy (1592)

-- Sir Philip SIDNEY (1554-1586)
+- Philip SIDNEY (1554-1586)

 The Online Books Page

-I shall not want Honour in Heaven, /
+I shall not want Honour in Heaven /

 For I shall meet Sir Philip Sidney /

-and have talk with Coriolanus /
+And have talk with Coriolanus /

 And other heroes of that kidney.